-Before planning an exam with these tools, instructors should consider whether a proctored exam is the best option given the current circumstances.
+Before planning an exam with these tools, instructors should consider whether a proctored exam is the best option.

 Proctored remote exams have several drawbacks, including the following: